 I am a Florida mystery novelist, playwright, and screenwriter who has had many “firsts.”
 I was the first woman to ever win the McClaren Comedy Prize at the Midland Community Theater in Midland, Texas.
 I was the first to ever win the Dayton Playhouse FutureFest new plays competition with a play that only received a staged reading, and the first playwright to ever be asked to be the “Playwright in Residence” at the Alliance Repertory Company.

 In 2012 I won the William F. Deeck-Malice Domestic 2012 Grant for Unpublished writers for my work in progress, FLORIDA IS BURNING.

-That novel is now finished and I have begun work on the follow-up novel FLORIDA IS FROZEN.
+That novel is being rewritten, as I finally figured out what I think is wrong with it!
+Once I finish it, I have begun work on the follow-up novel FLORIDA IS FROZEN, so I’ll complete it.
 I’m focusing my freelance time on novels.

 I write, I teach, I do editing and proofreading, and I climb rock walls (not at all gracefully, but strongly).
 I have a big red dog named Rosie who is perpetually in need of a bath.
 I was born young, grew old very quickly, then entered into my second childhood which I found far more satisfying than my first.
 Also safer.
 I’ve written plays that have been produced in many theaters in the USA and in Australia.
 I share my life with Patrick Payne, a visual artist, who likes things that burn and explode, knives that are too sharp, and who makes art that literally made the State of Florida threaten to close a gallery.
 It’s never dull in my world.